phonedotcom/events-integration-doc/docs/tags.md

 # Tags

-Tags are being used for configuring subscriptions.
-They are also being provided in events' payload.
+Tags are used for configuring subscriptions.
+They are also provided in the payload of an event.

 ## Tags logic in subscriptions

-Tags implementing `AND` logic, for example, you want to receive events about inbound calls and outbound SMS.
-To achieve that you need to create two subscriptions:
+Tags implement `AND` logic; for example, if you want to receive events about inbound calls and outbound SMS, you need to create two subscriptions:

-1. With tags: `call` and `inbound`
+1. With the tags: `call` and `inbound`
-2. With tags: `message` and `outbound`
+2. With the tags: `message` and `outbound`

 If you want to receive events related to inbound calls and all sms:

-1. With tags: `call` and `inbound`
+1. With the tags: `call` and `inbound`
-2. With tag: `message`
+2. With the tag: `message`

-For all inbound activity, create just one subscription with tag `inbound`.
+To create a listener for all inbound activity, create just one subscription with tag `inbound`.

-If you create one subscription with tags `call` and `message` you will receive nothing, because there are now events which are related to call and SMS at the same time.
+If you create one subscription with the tags `call` and `message`, you will receive nothing, because there are no events that are related to both call and SMS.

 ## List of tags